nmerrill67/JPSS_tools/README.md

 ## Setup

 Clone or download this repository into any directory.
+Note that CXXDecomQt is a submodule, so UNIX users need to issue git clone --recursive https://github.com/nmerrill67/JPSS_tools.git to get it.

 Run setup.bat or setup.sh to setup all necessary directories